How Predictive Analytics Enables B2B Demand Forecasting?

 The models can be adjusted according to the accuracy of the results and then made available to stakeholders via an app, website, or data dashboard.

-The Role of AI in Predictive Analytics
+The Role of Predictive AI models Analytics

 Predictive analytics principally operates on information derived from a lot of data.
 But this data crunching takes time and effort.
 The recent developments in technology such as artificial intelligence (AI), data mining, and machine learning help predictive analytics.
 These models determine relationships, patterns, and structures in data that can be used to conclude how changes in the underlying processes that generate the data will change the results.